Women-only park

 Women parks are women-only amusement parks.
 These are sites prominent in Islamic cities.
-Men and boys are not allowed to enter.
+These parks well show that there is sex segregation in a society because men and boys are not allowed to enter.
+This is usually written on a sign in the entrance or there is a guardian who prevents males from entering the park.

 History

 The first women park was established in Helena, Montana in 1913, the first one in Iran was established in Borujerd in 2000s.

 By country

 Iran

-In different cities there are amusement parks where men are not allowed to enter with the aim of sex segragtion.
+In different cities there are amusement parks where men are not allowed to enter with the aim of sex segregation.
 Masoumeh Ebtekar has said that establishing these parks is a national essential.
 These parks are in many big and small cities in the country, such as: